Can Art Prices be Calculated

 With Mathematical Formulas?

 But wait; there's more.
 Even if you ignore all of the above unquantifiables and set out to create a formula based solely on available past selling prices, you still run into big problems.
-Suppose, for example, that most sales of an artist's work take place privately at galleries and that prices are neither published nor generally known.
-Suppose also that the art rarely appears on the secondary market at auction and the few pieces that have are all inferior examples that all fared poorly and sold for far less than the best pieces sell for at galleries.
+Suppose, for example, that most sales of an artist's work take place privately at galleries or directly from the artists themselves, and that prices are neither published nor generally known.
+Suppose also that the art rarely appears on secondary markets or at auction and the few pieces that have are all inferior examples that all fared poorly and sold for far less than the best pieces sell for at galleries.
 As a result, any pricing formula based solely on known sales results will yield unrealistically low values.
 A similar situation exists when no top quality work of art by an artist has ever changed hands on the secondary market at a public sale or auction.
 Once again, anyone researching a superior work of art will end up with an unrealistically low value if they simply plug numbers into a formula based only on known sales results.
 Neither of these scenarios are unusual, by the way.

 As for ranking artists, scholars and critics continually argue over who's more important, more influential, or has a greater impact on art history.
 One year it's one artist, the next year it's another.
 Some of these arguments have been raging for centuries.
 And don't forget trends-- who's hot and who's not-- today, this week or this month.
 Tastes and fashions of the times also tend to dictate who's viewed as more or less significant, collectible or valuable at any given moment.
 And when you're talking trends, prices can fluctuate wildly over relatively short periods of time.
-All you have to do is read art criticism of various time periods to see how rapidly artists can rise and fall in terms of how popular they are or how desirable their art is.
+All you have to do is read art criticism of various time periods to see how rapidly artists can rise and fall in terms of how popular they are among collectors or how desirable their art is.

-As for those who rank artists by gross sales totals over a fixed period of time, if no works of art by a given artist appear at auction or public sale during that time period, the artist ends up with a gross sales total of ZERO.
+As for those who rank artists by gross sales totals over fixed periods of time, if no works of art by a given artist appear at auction or public sale during that time period, the artist ends up with a gross sales total of ZERO.
 You know what that means, don't you?
 Right.
 They don't make the list-- no matter how famous they are or how much their art sells for!